 Rita Phoenix, coaches all levels of agility Using new and innovative training techniques,

-she has been coaching agility since 1996
+she has been coaching agility and competing since 1996

 If you're interested in earning FREE or reduced Agility Classes, Boarding, or Daycare we can always use help around the property.
 Things like: Weed Eating, Moving Equipment, Loading and Unloading equipment for Trials & Demos, Poop Patrol, Fence Repairs, Grounds Maintenance , Fence Painting, Kennel Cleaning.